timm/tested/docs/alfold.md

 s           | prefix for strings suffix s    | list of thing (so `sfiles` is list of strings) suffix fun  | suffix for functions

+## Some Design Rationale

+Alfold has no third party libraries (so installing it is just a matter of downloading one file).
+A wider range of numbers was considered instead of just `n` (e.g. `p,z,i` for posint, zeroOne, integer respectfully) but on balance, the overhead of those details seemed more than their benefit.
+Version 2 of Alfold stopped using two column tables of signatures and documentation since these did not work so well when browsing Github markdown files on a phone.
 ## Guessing types

 <dl>